anvmru/sw_demo1/README.md

 # sw_demo1

-Flutter project on Wear OS for demo.
+This project to showcase a simple Wear OS app on Flutter

 ## Getting Started